Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Three-Time Scale Control - Summary

-The three tiers: \begin{enumerate} \item \textbf{Offline}: This constitutes the running of computational algorithms without consideration of any contemporaneous operation, i.e., any cost-sensible and feasible running of computation.
+Recall that, operationally, in the motivating application of dam networks discussed in the Introduction, these components correspond respectively to planning, supervisory control, and real-time actuation tasks.
+Accordingly, the proposed framework is structured into the following three tiers: \begin{enumerate} \item \textbf{Offline}: This constitutes the running of computational algorithms without consideration of any contemporaneous operation, i.e., any cost-sensible and feasible running of computation.
 This permits the use of computing clusters with significant HPC resources to run over a long time period.
 Thus, this setting encourages formulations and discretizations that push the level of dimensionality of the problem to otherwise intractable orders of magnitude.
 This operation can be performed at the beginning to generate a catalog of a large set of feasible, sensible, stable, and well-performing solutions, with the attempt to arrive at, or get close to, global optimality for some formulations.
 Subsequently, this catalog will serve as a reliable reference that can feed the operation of meso-layered approximate dynamic programming.
 Offline solutions can be recommended through AI training and can serve as both potential solution paths to explore or a terminal state and/or value function for Model Predictive Control or Approximate Dynamic Programming, respectively.
-The offline computation can be periodically run to steadily accumulate more refined and better solutions, while taking feedback from the data observed in real-world operation. \item \textbf{Meso-Temporal}: The meso layer represents a reliable computational bridge between the offline and the real-time layer.
-While not pushing the dimensionality to the extreme degree of the Offline layer, it still retains the full model faithfulness as far as incorporating the PDE formulation.
-It involves the steady evolution of a moderate number of particles representing potential solutions, and applies procedures that can be solved using Nonlinear Programming software.
-The offline catalog will feed candidates to the set of particles in a deliberate and informed manner, while the best (appropriately defined) particles will be the source of Model Order Reduction to define the Real-Time operation.
-Relatively speaking, the meso layer could involve solving a time counter iteration at ten minutes, while the real-time operation requires ten seconds, or this could be one hour and one minute, etc. \item \textbf{Real-Time}: The real-time layer corresponds to the actual implemented control in the fast operation of the engineering system.
-It will use state-of-the-art fast Newton-based solvers, extended recently to problems with mixed-integer decisions.
-Linearized problems that approximate the current state locally are fed from the meso layer, and the computation is performed locally on safe, fast-performing control code.
-Feedback from the real evolving state and any additional information will be continuously sent to the meso layer, closing the end-to-end operation of the entire algorithmic structure. \end{enumerate}
+The offline computation can be periodically run to steadily accumulate more refined and better solutions, while taking feedback from the data observed in real-world operation.
+Table~\ref{tab:offline} describes the central features of this layer.